airshipit/docs/doc/source/airship2/layering.rst

 and on a site-by-site basis (for subnet IP address ranges).
 This information is extracted into a VariableCatalogue with ``name: networks``.
-Individual functions that consume the information will provide their own replacent rules to do so.
+Individual functions that consume the information will provide their own replacement rules to do so.

 A default/example set of values is defined in the ``airshipctl-catalogues`` function, and it can be patched (or duplicated) at the Type or Site levels to